jaygooby/build-nginx/README.md

 -d <dependencies> Specify a git url and branch/tag/version for e.g. pcre

 -k <file> Specify which config file to read this script's arguments from.
           The config file is a text file in which command line arguments can be written which then will be used as if they were written on the actual command line.
+-h Help

--m <additional modules> Specify a git url, branch/tag/version and
+-m <additional modules> Specify either an archive (.tar.gz, .tgz or .zip)
-                        optional src folder where nginx looks for the module config file.
+                        URL or a git url, branch/tag/version and optional src folder where nginx looks for the module config file

 -o <options> To pass additional options to the nginx configure script